frelon/suse-elemental/docs/linux-only-image.md

 ## Create an Installer ISO

-In order to create a self installer ISO some configuration assets must be prepared in advance to include them into the ISO.
-The essential parts are:
+To create a self installer ISO, users must prepare and include a specific set of configuration assets.
+These include:

 1. A configuration script
 2. A directory tree to include additional files into the ISO filesystem